How To Make Sashimi At Home

-Sashimi is a great way to enjoy seafood.
-Without the rice, the true essence of the fish comes through, and with just a dab of shoyu to enhance it, this is the purist’s dream.
+When most people think of “sushi” they picture the typical nigiri or make styles, however sashimi is an oft overlooked offering that is a wonderful choice for many reasons.
+High in protein, healthy fats (omega-3 fatty acids), nutrition, and low in carbs (perfect for those living a “keto” lifestyle).
+In Japanese, the word sashimi means “pierced body,” and there is some debate over the origin of the term which isn’t important.
+Sashimi is a great way to enjoy quality seafood.
+Without the rice, the true essence of the fish comes through.
+With just a dash of shoyu (soy sauce) to enhance it, It’s a purist’s dream.
 Some fish take very well to being served in this style, particularly the fattier cuts of tuna, toro, chu-toro, and o-toro.
-Live scallop sashimi (taken right out of the scallop shell) is, for example, an exquisite treat, and has a comparably different taste and texture than the scallop normally served as sushi.
-This item, and some like it, should only be served as sashimi.
+Live scallop (taken right out of the scallop shell) is, for example, an exquisite treat.
+It has a comparably different taste and texture than the scallop normally served as sushi.
+This item, and some like it, is always at its best served as sashimi.